DeannaCarina/CI-MP-1/readme-files/TESTING.md

         The accessibility report from <a href="https://color.a11y.com/" target="_blank">A11y Color</a> Contrast Checker can be found <a href="../assets/images-readme/accessibility/contrast-largemap.png" target="_blank"><strong>HERE</strong></a>
     </li>
 </ul>
+All of these identical pages were run through both accessibility validation programs and found to have no problems*.<br><br>
+*On running the all pages through the <a href="https://wave.webaim.org/" target="_blank">Wave Accessibility</a> program - all pages cam back with the same <strong>SIX</strong> errors: The social media links in the footer all required an aria-label due to the lack of text within the anchor element.
+Once the aria-label had been added, all pages then came back with no code accessibility errors.<br><br>
 <br><a href="#Contents">Back to the top.</a>

 <h2 id="perf-test">Performance Testing</h2>